rmccrear/codex-lv3-may-2025/week5/db-mini-project/db-levels/db-mini-project-lv-1.md

 Level Navigation: **1** | [2](./db-mini-project-lv-2.md) | [3](./db-mini-project-lv-3.md) | [4](./db-mini-project-lv-4.md) | [5](./db-mini-project-lv-5.md) | [6](./db-mini-project-lv-6.md) | [7](./db-mini-project-lv-7.md) | [8](./db-mini-project-lv-8.md) | [9](./db-mini-project-lv-9.md) | [10](./db-mini-project-lv-10.md) | [11](./db-mini-project-lv-11.md) | [12](./db-mini-project-lv-12.md) | [13](./db-mini-project-lv-13.md) | [14](./db-mini-project-lv-14.md) | [15](./db-mini-project-lv-15.md) | [16](./db-mini-project-lv-16.md) | [17](./db-mini-project-lv-17.md) | [18](./db-mini-project-lv-18.md) | [19⚡](./db-mini-project-lv-19.md) | [20](./db-mini-project-lv-20.md)

-# 🎯 React + Supabase Potluck App Project Guide
+# React + Supabase Potluck App Project Guide

-# React + Supabase Potluck App

 Welcome!
 You're about to build your first full-stack React application with a real database.
 By the end of this project, you'll have created a potluck meal management app that can store, display, and manage data - just like the apps you use every day!